krizanfil/MyCodeSnippets/README.md

 # MyCodeSnippets
 Here are snippets of python code from me coding/solving various problems/challenges/exercises.
 Might add more later. :)
+In the assignment folder are pictures with individual assignments to the problems.

 1. Leetcode problem 153.
 Find Minimum in Rotated Sorted Array - usage of binary search
 2. Leetcode problem 100.
 Same Tree - DFS